Skip to main content

 Satellite PDF

-Our full-day Kindergarten programs operate within Ossington/Old Orchard Public School.
+Our Kindergarten programs operate within Ossington/Old Orchard Public School.
 Care is offered before and after school, as well as during school closures.

-At this stage, their personalities and individuality are evident and they have more confidence in themselves.
+At this stage, their personalities and individuality are evident, and they have more confidence in themselves.
 They have a better feel for what they can do and realize their ability to try new things.
 They are gaining knowledge and understanding of the world around them.

 School Age